ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-troubleshooting.md

 ### HCX Client user interface displaying “NaN” for all metrics on the dashboard screen
 {: #hcxclient-troubleshooting-nan-display}

 This issue is related to the permissions of the currently logged in vCenter account.
-Ensure that the Enterprise Administrator group is set in the HCX cloud side appliance manager user interface.
+Ensure that the Enterprise Administrator group is set in the HCX cloud-side appliance manager user interface.

 ## Migration issues
 {: #hcxclient-troubleshooting-mig-issues}